-Foreign currency exchange rate risk is the risk that future cash flows, net (loss) income and comprehensive (loss) income will fluctuate as a result of changes in foreign exchange rates.
+Foreign currency exchange rate risk is the risk that future cash flows, net loss and comprehensive loss will fluctuate as a result of changes in foreign exchange rates.
 All of the Company's royalties and other interests are denominated in United States dollars and operational and capital activities related to the transactions primarily in New Zealand dollars, and/or United States dollars with some costs also being incurred in Canadian dollars.

-The Company currently does not have significant exposure to other currencies and this is not expected to change in the foreseeable future and to a lesser extent, in United States dollars.
+The Company currently does not have significant exposure to other currencies.